-Name: Inventory item No.: 109 Other Names: Type of Item: Address: 25-35 Imperial Avenue, Bondi Group of Buildings X Single Building Land Title Information: Lot 1 & 2 DP 219876; Lot A & B DP 88899; Lot A & B DP 541482 Engineering Work Historic Site Description and Historic Background: A Crown land sale in 1885 offered five portions for the area around Bondi Road.
+Name: Inventory item No.: 109 Other Names: Type of Item: Precinct Address: 25-35 Imperial Avenue, Bondi Group of Buildings X Single Building Land Title Information: Lot 1 & 2 DP 219876; Lot A & B DP 88899; Lot A & B DP 541482 Engineering Work Historic Site Description and Historic Background: A Crown land sale in 1885 offered five portions for the area around Bondi Road.
 Henry Philips purchased the land on 23 August 1885, comprising six acres and eight perches.
 A year later it was sold to a Mr Campbell and then to a Mr Francis O'Brien who also owned the neighbouring allotments.
 Land transactions began between O'Brien and the Merewether family and in 1909 a Certificate of Title for the land was issued to E.C Merewether.
 In January 1882, the land included a villa known by the name of 'Glendarrah'.
 The original villa was built by C.K.Moore, a local councillor from 1865-1866.
 Moore later changed the name to 'Castlefield'.
 'Glenderrah' first appears in Sands Directory of 1879.
 Subdivision in the area increased dramatically from the 1870's onwards.
 While land away from the main tram lines would not be fully exploited until the post World War I era, by 1895, the era of the genteel villa in Waverley had begun to decline.
 As the new century approached, many of the original villa owners had died.
 Economic pressures of the 1890's and/or acquisitiveness led to the subdivision of most of the Waverley estates.
 The villas themselves were neglected and then demolished.
 The expansion of the Waverley tram line of the 1890's, the provision of bus services from 1933 and increasing car ownership made the eastern suburbs accessible and development began to spread.
 The first and second subdivision of the Castlefield Estate occurred in 1907 and 1909.
 Imperial Avenue first appears in the Sands Directory of 1910, with the first building listed the following year.
-The semi-detached residences at 25-35 Imperial Avenue, Bondi, are of single storey height with street facing gables, designed in the Federation Arts and Crafts style and constructed in face brick.
+The semi-detached residences at 25-35 Imperial Avenue, Bondi, are of single storey height with street ficaing gables, designed in the Federation Arts and Crafts style and constructed in face brick.
 Whilst individually altered, the group retains substantial original detailing, including gable jewel like detailing, detailing to the verandah and elements of original iron palisade fencing.
-The residences at 25 to 35 Imperial Avenue, Period: 1800-1858 1859-1880 1881-1918 X 1919-1968 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other Crafts style.
-The residences retain original detailing and provide a streetscape of considerable aesthetic quality.
-The residences retain aesthetic and historic significance.
-References: Photo: Significance: Historic X Scientific Cultural Social Archaeological Architectural Natural Aesthetic X
+Significance: The residences at 25 to 35 Period: 1800-1858 1859-1880 1881-1918 X 1919-1968 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other References: <image/> Significance: Historic X Scientific Cultural Social Archaeological Architectural Natural Aesthetic X